A Stable FDTD Method with Embedded Reduced-Order Models: Numerical Examples

 \subsection{Reflection Test}

 To further investigate the accuracy of the proposed scheme, we analyse the reflections from a scatterer placed in a waveguide.
-A 66~mm~$\times$~40~mm structure terminated with 15 mm-thick perfectly matched layers on two sides is considered.
+A 66~mm~$\times$~40~mm waveguide terminated with 15~mm-thick perfectly matched layers on two sides is considered.
 The layout of the structure is shown in Fig.~\ref{fig:rods4}.
 The scatterer is comprised of four small copper rods with 1~mm radius.
 A line source is used to excite the waveguide and a line probe near the source position is chosen.
-The structure is uniformly discretized with coarse cells with $\dx=\dy= 1\, {\rm mm}$.
+The structure is uniformly discretized with coarse cells with $\dx=\dy=$ 1~mm.
 In the proposed method, the region where the four rods are located is refined with $r = 6$.
 All methods were run with a time step equal to 0.99 times their CFL limit.
+The proposed method and ADI-FDTD subgridding ~\cite{YangADIFDTDsub2D} were run with a time step three times larger than the CFL limit of the fine grid.
 In the proposed method, MOR was used to reduce the number of variables in the fine region from 7,008 to 1,920.
-The CFL limit of the reduced model was extended by 3 times without incurring in a significant reduction of accuracy.

 The reflected power measured with all methods is shown in the top panel of Fig.~\ref{fig:result_4rods}.
-A conventional FDTD run with a coarse grid everywhere overestimates the reflections from the rods across the entire frequency range, confirming the need for a finer mesh around the scatterers.
-The proposed method and subgridding are instead in very good agreement with the reference simulation, which was performed with FDTD and a fine mesh in the entire computational domain.
-In terms of performance, the proposed method is 27.5 times faster than an all-fine FDTD simulation, and 2.1 times faster than subgridding, as reported in Table~\ref{table:result_rods4}.
+A conventional FDTD run (Yee scheme) with a coarse grid everywhere overestimates reflections from the rods across the entire frequency range, confirming the need for a finer mesh around the scatterers.
+The proposed method and subgridding are instead in very good agreement with the reference simulation, which was performed with the Yee scheme and a fine mesh in the entire computational domain.
 In order to further assess the accuracy of the proposed method, we finally repeated the analysis of the waveguide without the four rods.
 The purpose of this test is to measure the level of reflections caused by the transition from the coarse grid to the reduced model of the fine grid.
 The reflections from the interface obtained with both subgridding and the proposed method are depicted in the bottom panel of Fig.~\ref{fig:result_4rods}.
 The figure shows that the proposed method can provide, for a given region, a reduced model with enhanced CFL limit that can be seamlessly embedded into an FDTD grid, without resulting in increased reflections or stability issues.